escapegameibk/microcontroller/ECPROTO.md

 # Addressing

 The protocol is very well able to address a host, and therefore no buffering or any such thing is required.
-The address is always the SECOND bit transferred.
+The address is always the SECOND byte transferred.

 ## Byte ordering